 Theobald had to work with a very tight budget from the miserly government compensation payments for the loss of the original church – only £55,000 (less than £800,000 in today's money), so there were no funds for elaborate ornamentation of the kind that had gone into the 1827 building.
 The main decorative feature of the new building was a 21-panel concreted glass window by Pierre Foumaintraux of the Whitefriars Glass Studio, which was originally positioned on the west side wall of the church.

 The 1960s building was completely remodelled in 2007/8 by Theis and Khan during the time when Maggie Hindley was our minister.

-The redesign cost £2.5m and comprised three main elements: a cafe clearly visible from the street through a dramatic 8m high window; a new sacred space for contemplation within the main body of the church and a new extension housing three community spaces.
+The redesign cost £2.5m and comprised three main elements: a cafe clearly visible from the street through a dramatic 8m high window; a new conical space for contemplation within the main body of the church and a new extension housing three community spaces.

 A garden at the south end of the building provides a modern form of cloister, with an arcade round a courtyard planted with herbs and silver birch trees.

 The redesign involved moving the 1966 Fourmaintraux window to the south gable wall to make it central to the church.

 The Theis and Khan redesign also involved commissioning new artwork.
 Alison Wilding designed a new font, drinking fountain and water fountain, and Rona Smith designed a sculptural screen for the north wall.